creichlin/comb-my-gems/readme.md

 recipes for gems can be found here: https://github.com/gemforce-team/gemforce/tree/master/results

-they have to be updated in the combmygems.py file on line 5
+they have to be given as the only parameter, alternatively one of kg16, kg32 or kg64 can be given or the same with mg. see code for more infos.

 on line 6 the delay value can be decreased. i need a big delay because my computer is pretty slow

-to do the actual clicking some tool called xdotool (sudo apt-get install xdotool) is used
+to do the actual clicking, some tool called xdotool (sudo apt-get install xdotool) is used

 there are probably plenty of bugs, it's not properly tested.